PatWalters/yamc/README.md

 * FeedForward Neural Network (FFNN)
 * ChemProp (CP)

-We are only comparing algorithms for GP, XGB and FFNN, The same descriptors (RDKit Morgan2) are used for all three.
+We are only comparing algorithms for GP, XGB and FFNN.
+The same descriptors (RDKit Morgan2) are used for all three.

 Datasets are from [https://pubs.acs.org/doi/10.1021/acs.jcim.8b00542](https://pubs.acs.org/doi/10.1021/acs.jcim.8b00542)